Rockie156/PeerMentorHackathonEvent/puzzle.md

 Which finally correspond to the amino acids:

-Serine (S)
-Arginine (R)
-Proline (P)
+Serine (S), Arginine (R), Proline (P)

+### Example Output
 Your job is to take a given string of DNA and output a string of amino acids.
+SRP

+### Resources
+The codon conversion table can be found here: https://en.wikipedia.org/wiki/DNA_codon_table

+# Submission
 Please keep in mind that there are two categories for submission: Fastest Code and Smallest Code.
+We will be collecting solutions the day of the event and showcasing and discussing them.
+You <b>must</b> attend to be eligible for prizes.